Losartan/hydrochlorothiazide: Medical uses

-It is used for high blood pressure (hypertension) once a day.
-Based on the initial blood pressure response and/or losartan-hydrochlorothiazide side effects, the dosage may be increased or decreased.
-With each change in dosage, it may take up to a month to see the full effect.
+The combination is indicated for the treatment of hypertension, to lower blood pressure; and for the reduction of the risk of stroke in people with hypertension and left ventricular hypertrophy.

 Side Effects

 Common side effects include dizziness, headache, back pain, rash, fever, diarrhea, cough, and upper respiratory tract infections.
 Serious side effects may include low blood pressure, kidney problems, allergic reactions, and electrolyte problems.

 Drug interactions

-Drug interactions to be aware of include lithium, agents increasing serum levels of potassium, and the use of hydrochlorothiazide with antidiabetic drugs both oral agents and insulin.
+Drug interactions include lithium, agents increasing serum levels of potassium, nonsteroidal anti-inflammatory drugs (NSAIDs), antidiabetic drugs, cholestyramine, and colestipol.

 Mechanisms

 Losartan works by blocking the effects of angiotensin II by preventing it from binding to the angiotensin I receptor while hydrochlorothiazide works by decreasing the ability of the kidneys to absorb electrolytes.
 The effects of hydrochlorothiazide indirectly lower the levels of serum potassium.
 However, with coadministration of losartan which is an angiotensin II receptor antagonist, the low levels of potassium are reversed.